ibm-cloud-docs/secrets-manager/secrets-manager-cli.md

     If you copy your service endpoint URL from the {{site.data.keyword.secrets-manager_short}} UI, be sure to trim `/api` from the URL before you export it as variable to use with the CLI plug-in.
     {: important}

+    Need to override the URL?
+You can also specify the endpoint at the command-level by using the `--instance-id INSTANCE` flag.
+For example, `ibmcloud sm secrets --instance-id INSTANCE`
+    {: tip}